Contemplating today's Gospel

 “Your faith has saved you”

 Fr.
-Antoni CAROL i Hostench (Sant Cugat del Vallès, Barcelona, Spain)Today, the liturgy of the Word invites us to admire two splendid manifestations of faith.
-So splendid were they that they deserved to move Jesus Christ's heart, provoking his immediate reaction.
-Our Lord does not allow himself to be won over in generosity!
+Antoni CAROL i Hostench (Sant Cugat del Vallès, Barcelona, Spain)Today, the Liturgy of the Word invites us to admire two magnificent manifestations of faith.
+So magnificent that they merited to touch the heart of Jesus Christ and provoke—immediately—his response.
+The Lord cannot be outdone in generosity!

 “My daughter has just died.
 But come, lay your hand on her, and she will live” (Mt 9:18).
-We could almost say that a strong faith such as this can “oblige” God.
-But, He likes that kind of obligation.
-The other testimony of faith of today's Gospel is also equally impressive: “If only I can touch his cloak, I shall be cured” (Mt 9:21).
-Both Jesus' reaction and the end result of this dialogue of faith are quite radical: “Courage, daughter!
-Your faith has saved you” (Mt 9:22).
+We could almost say that with strong faith we “oblige” God.
+He relishes this kind of obligation.
+The other testimony of faith in today's Gospel is also impressive: “If only I can touch his cloak, I shall be cured” (Mt 9:22).

-But we must entrust our petitions to him with confidence; confidence and naturalness with God requires dealing with Him: to trust somebody we must know him; and to know him we must deal with him.
-Thus, “faith provokes prayer, and when prayer arises it makes faith strong” (St. Augustine).
-Let us not forget the praise the Virgin Mary deserved: “Blessed are you who believed that what was spoken to you by the Lord would be fulfilled” (Lk 1:45).
+But it is necessary to confidently present our requests to him; trust and kinship with God require contact: to trust someone, we must know him; and to know him, we must interact with him.
+Thus, "Faith pours out prayer, and the pouring out of prayer obtains the strengthening of faith" (Saint Augustine).
+Let us not forget the praise that Holy Mary merited: "Blessed are you who believed that what was spoken to you by the Lord would be fulfilled” (Lk 1:45).

 Thoughts on Today's Gospel